phonegap-build/docs-en/introduction/getting_started.md

 A typical use case is for a directory containing the icons and splashcreens for an app.
 Place `.pgbomit` in that directory and none of those files/directories will be included in the binary app package, **except** those copied and used for icons and splashscreens for a specific platform.

+Please note that the `.pgbomit` file is a placeholder file only, it is not read and its only function is to highlight a directory.
+It is *not* like .gitignore or other file types that can contain patterns.

 <a id="help"></a>
 ###Where can I get help?